East London (bus company): Waterden Road (WA)

-Waterden Road garage closed in December 2007 to allow the site to be redeveloped for the 2012 Olympic Games.

-History

-Waterden Road opened early in 2004 with an allocation for approximately 100 buses, mainly articulated Mercedes-Benz Citaros for route 25.
-By 2005, East London had relocated both its training centre and its private hire fleet to this garage.
+Waterden Road garage opened early in 2004 with space for approximately 100 buses, mainly articulated Mercedes-Benz Citaros for route 25.
+By 2005, East London had relocated both its training centre and its private hire fleet here.
 The private hire fleet was disbanded in 2007.

-The garage had been open for less than four years when Olympics work forced its closure, the training centre moving to West Ham.
+The garage was open for less than four years.
+In December 2007, the site was closed to allow redevelopment for the 2012 Olympic Games.
+The training centre was moved to West Ham.

 Upton Park (U)

-History

-Prior to West Ham being built it was the largest garage in the east end of London; Upton Park was opened by the LRCC in 1907 but was requisitioned for the war effort in 1915 and was not returned to use until 1919.
-In 1931, it was totally revamped and enlarged to create a capacity of just over 200 buses.
+Prior to West Ham being built Upton Park was the largest garage in the east end of London.
+It was opened by the LRCC in 1907 but was requisitioned for the war effort in 1915 and was not returned to use until 1919.
+In 1931, the site was revamped and enlarged; capacity was increased to just over 200 buses.
 In 1988, the garage operated the X15 Beckton Express using ex-Green Line AEC Routemaster RMCs.
 The service was a trial, and sold newspapers to commuters on board.

-On 16 September 2011, Upton Park garage closed.
-There were no driver redundancies as a result of the garage closure as they were moved with the routes to other locations.
-The site was sold for redevelopment as social housing by Telford Homes in November 2014.
+On 16 September 2011, Upton Park garage closed, with drivers, buses and routes redeployed to West Ham, Barking and Bow garages.
+A small number of non-driving staff were made redundant as a result of the closure.
+The garage was demolished in 2016 and redeveloped into a mixed-density social housing development named The Forge.

 Fleet

-As at May 2015, East London had a peak vehicle requirement of 607 buses.
+As of May 2015, East London had a peak vehicle requirement of 607 buses.